Install Devtron Freemium

 Introduction

-With the Enterprise version of Devtron, you can access the premium features beyond the open-source version.
+With Devtron Freemium, you can access all the enterprise features limited to adding one additional cluster only, i.e., Devtron cluster (the cluster where Devtron is installed) and you can add up to one additional Kubernetes cluster.
 For your advanced and challenging use cases, you get comprehensive enterprise features including but not limited to:

 1. Release orchestration